PICFI Aquaculture Development Source application guide

 The evaluation of applications will be carried out under strict confidentiality by those involved.
 Application and project details will remain confidential even after projects are approved.
 Decisions concerning release of information on approved Aquaculture Development Source projects rest entirely with the applicant.

 Steps in making an application for PICFI Aquaculture Development Source funding support

 - Applicant prepares an application and obtains the appropriate regulatory clearance, permits and licenses: All sections of the application form must be filled out and it must be signed by an authorized representative of the applicant.
 Important: Applicants must obtain regulatory permits, licenses and clearance with the appropriate regulatory authorities and attach a copy in the submission of their application.

-- Applicant consults with the BDT and submits the application and a business case to PICFI Program Authority: Important: All applicants are encouraged to consult with the BDT to discuss their proposal and seek advice before submission of their application.
-Applicants should submit a complete and signed application, along with a business case and Excel spreadsheet, to the PICFI Program Authority.
-Do not send a copy of the application to the independent third party evaluator (ITPE).
+- Applicant consults with the BDT and submits to PICFI Program Authority: Important: All applicants are encouraged to consult with the BDT to discuss their proposal and seek advice BEFORE submission of their application.
+Applicants should submit a complete and signed application to the PICFI Program Authority.
+Do not send a copy of the application to the Independent Third-Party Evaluator (ITPE).

 - Regulatory review: Completed application forms will be sent to DFO’s Aquaculture Management Division and other appropriate regulatory authorities (BC FLNRO and TC NPP) to verify all regulatory requirements of the project are met.
 Important: Only those applications that have the necessary regulatory approvals will be shortlisted to advance into the application process.
 Those applications without regulatory permits, licenses and clearance in place at the time of submission will not be considered further.